bricklen/trufflehunter/README.md

 Note: these steps may not be complete.
 Some cleanup (and preferably packaging) is desired.

-    ## Depending on which OS and how node and npm were installed, some permissions might need to be changed.
+    ## Depending on which OS and how node and npm were installed,
+    ## some permissions might need to be changed.
     sudo chmod a+rw -R /usr/share/npm
     sudo chmod a+x -R /usr/share/npm/node_modules/*

-    sudo npm config set registry http://registry.npmjs.org/
+    npm config set registry http://registry.npmjs.org/
     export NODE_MODULES=$HOME/trufflehunter/node_modules
     npm --prefix $NODE_MODULES install -g node --save npm --prefix $NODE_MODULES install nodemon@latest --save